astrommen/ASP.NET-Core-MVC/README.md

    sudo cp localhost.crt /usr/local/share/ca-certificates
    sudo update-ca-certificates

    Select Ctrl+F5 to run without the debugger.

+   ## When creating the db context class, came across  "The type or namespace name '<DBCONTEXT>'  could not be found"
+   first try restarting VSCode
+   next try .NetCLI command "dotnet add package EntityFramework --version 4.2.0", apparently it misses the .dll install and reg in MvcMovie.csproj